 The SteelSeries Arctis 7 have a proprietary audio cable that isn't OS specific and is compatible with most consoles.

 The base/dock is a small dongle transmitter with a couple unique inputs and a line out.
 It's also compatible with the PS4 and PC but only provides audio for Xbox One.
 It also does not have dock charging which would have a been a great addition.

 The SteelSeries 7 headphones have a good wireless range.
 They reached up to 36ft when the USB transmitter was obstructed by walls and in another room and up to 125ft in direct-line-of-sight.
 They will rarely drop any audio if you're gaming directly in front of your TV and perform about as well as most typical Bluetooth headphones.

-They have only 20ms of latency which is great for gaming and watching movies.
+They have only about 28ms of latency which is great for gaming and watching movies.

 The SteelSeries Arctis 7 are one of highest rated gaming headsets that we've tested so far.
 They come with a great dongle that has a bit more inputs than typical gaming headsets and you can use them wired with mobile devices.
 They have a great metal build quality that feels durable, a good well-balanced sound and a comfortable design.
 Unfortunately, since the headband isn't adjustable they might be a bit tight on some heads.
 Also, no dock charging.

 The Astro A50 are one of the better gaming headsets that we've reviewed provided you get the dock for the right console.
 They have a bit more input options than the SteelSeries Arctis 7 thanks to their great dock.
 They sound a bit better and are also very comfortable but their build quality does not feel as durable, especially for their price.
 The convenient dock of the A50 and great features make them an excellent alternative.
 However, if you're on a tighter budget and also want to use your gaming headphones outdoors, the SteelSeries are a better option.